TriKro/rsb-content/part5-generative_product_research/solution-interview.md

 ## Description

-The biggest risk product entrepreneurs face is that they’ll create a product which absolutely no one wants to buy.
+The biggest risk product entrepreneurs face is that they’ll create a product that absolutely no one wants to buy.
 Problem interviews help identify common problems within a particular market segment.
 When you have identified a clear problem, solution interviews help nail down the reasons why or whether a particular product "works" for your early adopters.

 Often solution interviews are performed with some kind of a proxy for a product, created to spark a conversation with the prospect or customer.
-According to @ashmaurya, "You want to build enough of the solution (or a proxy, like screenshots, a prototype, etc) that you can put in front of customers for the purpose of measuring their reaction and further defining the requirements for your minimum viable product (MVP) ”
+According to @ashmaurya, "You want to build enough of the solution (or a proxy, like screenshots, a prototype, etc.) that you can put in front of customers for the purpose of measuring their reaction and further defining the requirements for your minimum viable product (MVP).”

 The primary goals of solution interviews are to: